 Day Five: Repeat 15 repetitions of each movement, back-to-back.
 Rest and repeat four-six rounds.

 Day Seven: Gentle Cardio

-Always listen to your body, prioritize making every movement precise and always stretch after a session, adds Dene.
-Both she and Fleming recommend booking a personal trainer for the first few sessions to master proper form (as improper can lead to injuries) and to determine ideal starting resistance for different exercises.
+Always listen to your body, prioritize making every movement precise, and stretch after a session, adds Dene.
+Both she and Fleming recommend booking a personal trainer for the first few sessions to master proper form (as improper form can lead to injuries) and to determine ideal starting resistance for different exercises.